Sorry, you need to enable JavaScript to visit this website.

 The implementation of health policies also falls within the sphere of regional health agencies (ARS).
 The ARSs are public, financially autonomous, establishments, placed under the responsibility of ministers in charge of solidarities and health.
 They pursue two main objectives: the management of the public health policy and the regulation of the regional provision of health services.
 The Ministry of Health and Solidarities works with representative and advisory bodies such as the National Council for Anti-Exclusion Policies.

-Created in 1988, by law no. 88-1088 of 1 December 1988 relating to the minimum integration income, the National Council for Policies to Combat Exclusion (CNLE) is another player in inclusion policies.
-This council is a forum for exchange and consultation between public actors and those involved in the fight against social exclusion.
-The CNLE participates in the reflection and development of national action plans.
-This body, placed under the responsibility of the Prime Minister, has the following mission
+Created in 1988, by Law no. 88-1088 of 1988 relating to the minimum integration income, the CNLE is a forum for exchange and consultation between public actors and those involved in the fight against social exclusion.
+It participates in the reflection and development of national action plans.
+This body, placed under the responsibility of the Prime Minister, has the following mission:

-- Proposing to the public authorities measures that would improve the fight against poverty and social exclusion.
+• Propose measures to the public authorities that would improve the fight against poverty and social exclusion.

 The département

 Since 2004, the département has been the local-authority leader in the field of social and medico-social action.
-It is responsible for medico-social prevention work for children and families, the ASE – Child Welfare Service (Aide Sociale à l’Enfance), and the FAJ – Youth Assistance Fund (Fonds d’Aide aux Jeunes), which gives financial help to young people dealing with one-off financial difficulties.
+It is responsible for medico-social prevention work for children and families, the Child Welfare Service (Aide Sociale à l’Enfance - ASE), and the Youth Assistance Fund (Fonds d’Aide aux Jeunes - FAJ), which gives financial help to young people dealing with one-off financial difficulties.

-In the field of child protection, competences are shared between the département through the departments of the ASE and the State, which covers the departments of the PJJ – Legal Protection of Young People (Protection Judiciaire de la Jeunesse).
+In the field of child protection, competences are shared between the département through the departments of the ASE and the State, which covers the departments of the Legal Protection of Young People (Protection Judiciaire de la Jeunesse - PJJ).

-The ASE – Child Welfare Service (Aide Sociale à l’Enfance) comes under the authority of the Département Council.
-Its missions are defined by the Social Action and Family Code .
+The Child Welfare Service (ASE) comes under the authority of the Département Council.
+Its missions are defined by the Social Action and Family Code.
 One of those missions is to provide material, educational, and psychological support to minors and their families, to emancipated minors, and to adults under the age of 21, who are dealing with social difficulties that are likely to seriously compromise their stability.

 Public operators

-The CNOUS – National Centre for University and School Services (Centre National des Œuvres Universitaires et Scolaires and its network of CROUS – Regional Centres for University and School Services were established by the law of 16 April 1955.There are 27.
-They are national public establishments that are overseen by the Ministry for Higher Education , and their mission is to improve living conditions for students by “giving all students the same opportunities for access and income in higher education”.
-The CROUSs support students in all aspects of their lives (housing, leisure, finance, health, etc.) through specific services and arrangements.
+The CNOUS and its network of CROUS were established by the Law of 16 April 1955.There are 27 CROUS, which are national public establishments that are overseen by the Ministry for Higher Education.
+Their mission is to improve living conditions for students by “giving all students the same opportunities for access and income in higher education”.
+CROUSs support students in all aspects of their lives (housing, leisure, finance, health, etc.) through specific services and arrangements.

-Local missions are front-line public actors in implementing policies for inserting and supporting the most vulnerable young people.
-For further information on local missions, please see 3.2 Main actors.
+Local Missions are front-line public actors in implementing policies for inserting and supporting the most vulnerable young people.
+For further information on local missions, please see Section 3.2 - Main actors.

 Others are involved in child protection and in the social inclusion of young people, like the Apprentis d’Auteuil, a foundation that has been recognised as being “of public utility” and of which the hostels accommodate minors placed there by the ASE – Child Welfare Service.
 It also does prevention work, and supports young people in their social and professional insertion.
 The association also accommodates unaccompanied minors, and supports them through the process of regularising their administrative situation.